-Environmental pressures, created by government and management, and cost reduction initiatives impact heavily on nurses (Bolton, 2004).
-Changes such as target setting, performance indicators, and quality audits will be seen as control tactics to weaken autonomy and further increase the nurse's workload (Keenan, 1999).
-It is suggested nurses will see these initiatives as hype, especially when there are insufficient financial resources to carry out these schemes (Bolton).
-Aiken et al. (2002) and Chan, McBey, Bassett, O'Donnell, and Winter (2004) believe these changes will cause frustration, heighten job dissatisfaction, lower work commitment and morale and increase the risk of industrial action.
-Chan et al. advise this will also impact on the psychological contract between nurses and management.
+Environmental pressures, created by government and management, as well as cost-reduction initiatives, impact heavily on nurses (Bolton, 2004).
+Changes such as target setting, performance indicators, and quality audits are seen as control tactics to weaken autonomy and further increase nurses' workloads (Keenan, 1999).
+It is suggested that nurses will see these initiatives as hype, especially when there are insufficient financial resources to carry them out (Bolton, 2004).
+Aiken et al. (2002) and Chan, McBey, Bassett, O'Donnell, and Winter (2004) believe that such changes will cause frustration, heighten job dissatisfaction, lower work commitment and morale, and increase the risk of industrial action.
+Chan et al. (2004) advise that it will also impact on the psychological contract between nurses and management.